 These 3 common food types have been shown to create a scent that is more appealing to mosquitoes, making you a prime target for unwanted feasting.

 Researchers still aren’t exactly sure why beer seems to attract mosquitoes; they just know that it does.
 Consuming even small amounts, such as a single 12 oz. bottle, has still proved appealing to mosquitoes and invites lots of bites.

 2. Salty Foods:

 These types of food produce high amounts of lactic acid, which has been shown to attract mosquitoes.
 This is the same reason that you are more prone to mosquito bites during exercise.

 3. Sweet / Sugary Foods

 This one is under a lot of debate.
 Some people suggest that consuming foods with high sugar content makes our skin sweeter and more appealing to mosquitoes, while others say that it has no affect.
 But if you plan to spend a lot of time outside, you might just want to cut your losses and skip the sugary foods.

 Prevent Mosquitoes from Making a Meal of YOU

 Planning the right meals during mosquito season is a great, natural way to prevent these unwanted pests from feasting upon you and your family.
 However, if you spend a lot of time entertaining guests in your backyard you might consider a Mosquito Magnet® trap, which can help drastically reduce mosquito populations around your home.

 Do you have your own secret tricks to deterring mosquitoes?
-Whether it’s a tried and true classic method or personal discovery, let us know in the comments below or visit us on Facebook.
-Also be sure to subscribe to our newsletter, which will clue you in on our special deals, new products, and expert advice on everything you need to know about mosquitoes.
+Whether it’s a tried and true classic method or personal discovery, let us know in the comments below or visit us on Mosquito Magnet® on Facebook.
+Also be sure to subscribe to our E-Newsletter, which will clue you in on our new products and provide you with the expert advice on everything you need to know about mosquitoes.